In the Court of the Crimson King: Artwork

-Manish Agarwal of Time Out called the cover artwork "scary", and suggested it to be "best enjoyed on gatefold vinyl."
 Barry Godber (1945–1970), a computer programmer friend of Sinfield's, painted the design for the album cover.
 He used his own face, viewed through a mirror, as the model.
 Godber died in February 1970 from a heart attack, shortly after the album's release.
 He was 24 years old.
 It was his only painting; the original painting is now owned by Robert Fripp.
 Fripp had said about Godber's artwork: "Peter [Sinfield] brought this painting in and the band loved it.
 I recently recovered the original from [managing label E.G. Records's] offices because they kept it exposed to bright light, at the risk of ruining it, so I ended up removing it.
 The face on the outside is the Schizoid Man, and on the inside it's the Crimson King.
 If you cover the smiling face, the eyes reveal an incredible sadness.
 What can one add?
 It reflects the music."

+Manish Agarwal of Time Out called the cover artwork "scary", and suggested it to be "best enjoyed on gatefold vinyl."

 Release

-In the Court of the Crimson King was released on the 10th of October, 1969.
-Upon its release, the album reached No. 5 on the UK Albums Chart and No. 28 on the US Billboard 200, where it was certified Gold by the Recording Industry Association of America (RIAA) for equivalent sales of 500,000 units in the United States.
+In the Court of the Crimson King was released on 10 October 1969.
+The album reached No. 5 on the UK Albums Chart and No. 28 on the US Billboard 200, where it was certified Gold by the Recording Industry Association of America (RIAA) for equivalent sales of 500,000 units in the United States.
 The album also charted within the top 10 of the Australian Album Chart, and charted within Canada and Japan.